Skip to content

 It is important that we receive feedback from all stakeholder groups to allow us to continue with the development of the Standards, the assessment tool and the guidance notes.

+Please take the time to read the notes below before downloading the draft.
 If you have any questions regarding this public consultation, please contact the Leather Working Group Standards team at standards@leatherworkinggroup.com

 LWG Protocol 7 will be replaced by the LWG Leather Production Standard and the LWG Chain of Custody Standard in 2026.